-The young art school graduate revolutionizes the world of fashion photography with her delicate sense for portraits, casting and scenery.
-In 2018 Greve was chosen during a competition to photograph the fall winter campaign for J.W Anderson.
-For this she mainly casted young girls from her home country Denmark.
+Julie Greve is a young art school graduate who has revolutionized the world of fashion photography with her delicate sense for portraits, casting, and scenery.
+In 2018, she was chosen through a competition to photograph the fall-winter campaign for J.W.
+Anderson, where she primarily cast young girls from her home country, Denmark.

 Very few succeed in not romanticizing femininity and girlhood, but to use it realistically as a reference in an artistic context.
-Presumably Greve herself is very close to the portrayed person and only conveys the representation of her own feeling of being a woman.
+Presumably, Greve herself is very close to the portrayed person and only conveys the representation of her own feeling of being a woman.
 Greve once said completely unimpressed in an interview that she generally does not like models.
 “I don’t like shooting models.
 They are taught so quickly to pose.”
-Her potraits touch, make you stop and think about what is going on in the heads of these girls.
-A little bit of melancholy, a sense of home and nostalgia but also such a modern, direct view of the growing woman as it still existed in a commercial context.
+Her portraits touch and make you stop and think about what is going on in the heads of these girls.
+A little bit of melancholy, a sense of home and nostalgia, but also such a modern, direct view of the growing woman as it still exists in a commercial context.

 Julie Greve is a rising talent whose work continues to be recognized around the world.
 With a keen eye for authenticity and an unwavering commitment to capturing the pure essence of her subjects, Greve’s images have the power to make us think and feel deeply.
 Her ability to break the mold and create something truly unique sets her apart in the world of fashion photography.
 Her work reminds us that true artistry is always about more than just aesthetics; it’s about capturing the human experience and making us feel something real.